On action ground states of defocusing nonlinear Schr\"odinger equations: Numerical explorations

 \section{Numerical explorations}

-In this section, we perform numerical investigations of the ground state problem.
-The gradient flow method with a stabilized semi-implicit Fourier pseudospectral discretization \cite{LYZ} is adopted for the numerical minimization to get the ground state solution.
+The theoretical studies in the previous two sections show some qualitative and quantitative features of the action ground states but are not exhaustive.
+In this section, we shall verify and complement the theoretical investigations by numerical explorations.
+To accurately solve \cref{phi_g-def}, we consider a numerical scheme proposed and analyzed in our recent work\cite{LYZ}.
+It is a gradient flow method based on the unconstrained formulation \cref{eq:S_negative} discretized by a stabilized semi-implicit Fourier pseudospectral scheme, and it can effectively work for any given $\Omega,\omega$ within the mathematically valid range.
+We shall adopt this scheme for numerical computations throughout the section, and we refer the readers to Ref.~\refcite{LYZ} for its detailed presentation and implementation.

 For simplicity, here we present only two dimensional examples, i.e., $d=2$, $\mathbf{x}=(x_1,x_2)^\top$ in (\ref{model0}), and the other parameters are fixed as $p=3,\beta=1$.
 The potential function is chosen as the harmonic oscillator $V(\mathbf{x})=\frac12|\mathbf{x}|^2$, and so $\Omega$ will be considered within the interval $[0,1)$.
-Under the setup, we have as a matter of fact (see \cref{conj1-lambdaOmg}),
+The numerical results for more kinds of potentials will be given in Ref.~\refcite{LYWZ}.
+Under the setup, we have as a matter of fact (see Lemma~\ref{conj1-lambdaOmg}): $\forall|\Omega|<1$,

 Thus, the parameter $\omega$ can be considered in the interval $(-\infty,-1)$.
 For each $\omega$ in the non-rotating case, we denote $S_g(\omega)$ and $M_g(\omega)$ for the action value and the mass value at the ground state, respectively.
 In the rotating case, our algorithm searches for one possible ground state solution $\phi_{\Omega,\omega}$ for the given $\Omega$ and $\omega$, and we denote $S_g(\Omega,\omega)=S_{\Omega,\omega}(\phi_{\Omega,\omega})$ and $M_g(\Omega,\omega)=\|\phi_{\Omega,\omega}\|_{L^2}^2$ for its action value and mass value, respectively.